dteslya/dteslya-engineer/content/posts/network_automaiton_101.md

 [TTP](https://ttp.readthedocs.io/en/latest/Overview.html) is the newest addition to the text parsing tools.
 It's also based on templates which resemble Jinja2 syntax but work in reverse.
 Simple TTP template looks much like the text it is aimed to parse but the parts you want to extract are put in {{ curly braces }}.
 It doesn't have a collection of prebuilt templates but given its relative ease of use you can quickly create your own.

 #### PyATS & Genie
 [This internal Cisco tools](https://developer.cisco.com/docs/pyats/) were publicly released a few years back and continue to develop rapidly.
 PyATS is a testing and automation framework.
 It has a lot to it and I encourage you to learn about it on Cisco DevNet resources.
 Here I would like to focus on two libraries within PyATS framework: [Genie parser](https://github.com/CiscoTestAutomation/genieparser) and [Dq](https://pubhub.devnetcloud.com/media/genie-docs/docs/userguide/utils/index.html#dq).
 The first one as the name implies is aimed to parse CLI output and has a [huge collection](https://pubhub.devnetcloud.com/media/genie-feature-browser/docs/#/parsers) (2000+) of ready-made parsers for various devices (not limited to Cisco).
 The second one, Dq, is a great time saver when you need to access the parsed data.
-Often parsers such as Genie return data in a complex data structures (e.g. nested dictionaries) and to access something you would need loops, if statements and a strong understanding of where to look.
-With Dq you can make queries without much caring of where in a nested structure your data resides.
+Often parsers such as Genie return data in complex data structures (e.g. nested dictionaries) and to access something you would need loops if statements and a strong understanding of where to look.
+With Dq, you can make queries without much caring of where in a nested structure your data resides.

 ### APIs
 If you are lucky and devices in your network are equipped with API or maybe even driven by SDN controller this section is for you.
 Network APIs fall in two major categories: HTTP-based and NETCONF-based.